Pete Golding: Tusculum

-Golding served for two years as defensive coordinator and defensive backs coach under Frankie DeBusk at Tusculum College, a member of the South Atlantic Conference.
-Prior to being named defensive coordinator in 2008, Golding served as defensive backs coach in 2007.
+Golding served for two years as defensive coordinator and defensive backs coach under Frankie DeBusk at Tusculum College.

-The Pioneers became an explosive and record-setting defensive unit under Golding's direction.
-In 2007, TC set a new school record for interceptions with 14 and in 2008 TC lead the SAC in sacks and turnovers forced en route to an appearance in the NCAA Division II playoffs.

 Delta State

-In Golding's first year back at Delta State in 2010, the Statesmen advanced to the NCAA DII National Championship game and their third Gulf South Conference title in four years with an 11–4 overall record and a 6–2 mark in the GSC.
-DSU fell short of their goal of winning the title on a last-second game-winning field goal by Minnesota-Duluth, 20–17.
+Golding returned to Delta State in 2010.
+The Statesmen advanced to the NCAA DII National Championship game and their third Gulf South Conference title in four years.
+They finished the season with an 11–4 overall record and a 6–2 mark in the GSC.

-Delta State's "Green Shirts" defense played a fast-paced and frenetic style that led the Statesmen to 19 interceptions and 27 forced fumbles.
-Led by Garrett Williams, who recorded 130 tackles and tied the school record interceptions in a season with eight, DSU allowed 372.7 yards per game, but bristled during the postseason surrendering less than 250 yards per game in postseason.

-Under Golding's guidance, Williams closed his senior season as a unanimous All-American selection after finishing with the third highest single season tackles total in DSU history.

 Southeastern Louisiana

-The Hammond, Louisiana native spent two seasons as Southeastern Louisiana’s defensive coordinator.
-In his final year in 2013, the Lions won a program-record 11 contests, including a perfect 7–0 mark in Southland Conference play en route to their first league title since 1961.
-Southeastern Louisiana advanced to the quarterfinals of the Football Championship Subdivision playoffs in its first-ever appearance and his defense led the Southland in both total and scoring defense.
+The Hammond, Louisiana, native spent two seasons as Southeastern Louisiana’s defensive coordinator.
+In his final year in 2013, the Lions won 11 games, as well as their first Southland Conference title since 1961.

 Southern Miss

 The Golden Eagles posted a six-win improvement in his second season.
 Southern Miss finished 9–5 overall, won the West Division of Conference USA with a 7–1 mark and made an appearance in the Heart of Dallas Bowl in 2015.